Scenario 1: Crashing Code Deploy (Dev)

 Troubleshooting Pattern: Code Errors

-The pattern: Pod in CrashLoopBackOff → Check Logs → Is it a panic or error in app code? → If yes: Fix Code or Rollback.
+The pattern: Pod in CrashLoopBackOff → Check Logs → Is it an exception or error in app code? → If yes: Fix Code or Rollback.
 If no: Check Config / Resources.

 Next Steps